nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing/how-to-debug-a-test-run-with-maven.md

         version: '1'

 ---
-{{#> callout type='info' }}

-{{{multiexcerpt 'what-is-nuxeo-platform' page='NXDOC:Generic Multi-Excerpts'}}}

-{{/callout}}

-Due to different class loading rules and tests ordering, results from test might change if you run them inside Eclipse or with Maven.
-Note however that such cases raise an issue in the way the tests are written and should encourage to rewrite them.
+Due to different class loading rules and test order, test results might change if you run them inside Eclipse or with Maven.
+Note however that such cases raise an issue in the way the tests are written.

-Using Eclipse to debug tests run with Maven is easy.
-Say you want to debug the `MySuperClassTest` class:
+### Using Eclipse to debug tests run with Maven
+To debug the `MySuperClassTest` class:

-1. Start the Maven test just for this class in debug mode:
+1. Start the Maven test for this class only, in debug mode:

     ```
     mvn -Dtest=MySuperClassTest -Dmaven.surefire.debug test